To contact ATR, visit our Contact Us page.

 That's what our readers say about Around the Rings, and with good reason.

-ATR Editor Ed Hula in 2007 with Vladimir Putin, second President of the Russian Federation and current Prime Minister of Russia.
+ATR Editor Ed Hula in 2007 with Vladimir Putin, second President of the Russian Federation and former Prime Minister of Russia.

 Nothing can replace years of on the scene coverage of events--knowing the players, and who and what is important.
 That's where ATR excels.